Incident Management

 What to Do If You Have Already Missed the Deadline

 If you discover that a reportable incident was not notified within five business days, notify the Commission immediately — do not wait until your next audit or hope it goes unnoticed.
-A late notification, accompanied by an explanation of why it was late and steps you are taking to prevent recurrence, is significantly better than a failure to notify that is discovered by an auditor.
+Voluntarily reporting late and being upfront can demonstrate accountability and a commitment to participant safety, which can help mitigate potential consequences.

-2. 2Include a brief explanation of why the notification was delayed
+2. 2Explain the Delay — provide a clear explanation of why the notification was not made within 5 business days

 Why the 5-Day Rule Is So Often Missed